 Wedding bells bring rejoicing – and financial changes.
 If you’re marrying for the second time, the changes might seem overwhelming.
-On the surface, tax and financial planning for a second marriage is similar to that of a first marriage.
+On the surface, tax and financial planning for a second marriage is similar to that of a first marriage, but there’s more to taxes and marriage the second time around.

 For example, no matter what month you hold the ceremony, the IRS will consider you married for the full year.
 That means employer-provided fringe benefits and taxes withheld from your paychecks could require adjustment.
 Depending on how much each of you earns and your past financial history, you’ll have to decide what filing status will be most beneficial, and how best to take advantage of tax breaks that may become available.